ipunkt/laravel-notifications/README.md

 ## Credits

 All credits goes to Jeffrey Way and <https://laracasts.com>.
-We add translations and split various templates as package content.
+We add translations for views, translating message string and split various templates as package content.